composewell/serialized-records/docs/Spec.md

 4 bytes := index of the value in the body :: Int32
 ```

+A negative index of the value signifies nullability.

 ### BodyElement

 ```
-1 byte  := boolean that denotes the presense of the field f bytes := serialized value of the field
+f bytes := serialized value of the field
 ```